-To end my little trilogy of blog posts about participant involvement in conferences and events, this time I will give you some examples of active involvement that doesn’t overstep the boundaries of anyone.
+To end my little trilogy of blog posts about participant involvement in conferences and events (see We don’t want no song and dance shows! and Well, hello…ahem…I’m an introvert for the first two), this time I will give you some examples of active involvement that doesn’t overstep the boundaries of anyone.

 First of all, it is very easy to make some sort of polling during your event.
 It doesn’t take much effort for the participant and no one has to be put on the spot.
 However, if you poll ’the old fashioned way’ with the show of hands or colored paper/cards etc., beware that some people might not want to answer as they feel they might be held accountable.
 Today, there are lots of different tools for polling, from apps to websites to entire polling systems that you rent for your event.
 It is all a matter of mood (or money).